-In a recent study, BCFs have been calculated on the basis of BMF data (Inoue et al., 2012).
 A recently published comparison of BCFs and biomagnification factors (BMFs) investigated 9 substances in a laboratory fish feeding study with carp (Inoue et al. 2012).
 Five substances showed BCFs larger than 5000 but only two of these substances were likely to biomagnify.
 Based on linear regression conducted with their data the authors suggest that a BMF of 0.31 indicates a high bioaccumulation potential.
-Therefore, we used this approach in a similar way to calculated further BCFs based on BMFs of a study by Martin et al (Martin et al., 2003b) (please find details of the study in section 3.3.1.2).

-The calculated BCFs from BMFs of the fish feeding study (Martin et al., 2003b) are larger than the measured BCF (Martin et al., 2003a) but in a similar order of magnitude.
-Deviations from the measured BCFs may be due to an erroneous regression.
-Though, according to the authors the results of the study are highly suggestive.
-More data would be necessary to support their findings.
-On the other hand the elimination rates were different in the two studies of Martin et al. (Martin et al., 2003a; Martin et al., 2003b), which may be due to the different fish size and may explain the differences.
+We used the linear regression to calculate BCFs based on BMFs of the study by Martin et al (Martin et al., 2003b) (please find details of the study in section 3.3.1.3).
+Again, the calculated BCFs from BMFs of the fish feeding study (Martin et al., 2003b) are smaller than the measured BCF (Martin et al., 2003a) but in a similar order of magnitude.
+However the results of this calculation may only be seen as equivocal evidence.
+Only nine data points were used to derive the linear regression and as the authors state themselves the results of the study are highly suggestive and more data would be necessary to support their findings.